Category: Planning & Logistics

 The Adventure Cycle-Touring Handbook

 One of the most valuable resources I had when preparing to make the leap and begin cycle touring was the Adventure Cycle-Touring Handbook.
 In fact, I’d say that it’s responsible for my ideas becoming anything more than just ideas.
-It was summer 2006 and I was living in Edinburgh during the festival season, working as a […] Continue reading →
+It was summer 2006 and I was living in Edinburgh during the festival season, working as a technician for a variety of venues and productions.
+I had two days off during those 5 weeks of voluntary sleep-deprivation.
+On the first, I got up at 5am and went for an epic mountain-bike ride in the foggy Pentland hills.
+On the second, I wandered… Continue reading →

 -